ryanwilsond/belte/docs/Buckle.md

 ### *--script*

 Performs all compilation steps before assembling and linking, and instead of assembling and linking to an executable, the program is run immediately.
-However, unlike the *-i* option, the method of running the program is always interpretation.
+However, unlike the *-i* option, this mode is interpreting meaning the entry point has to be the root of the file.

 The interpreter compiles the code chunk by chunk (which is not always equivalent to a single line unlike many interpreters) and evaluates those chunks before moving on to the next chunk.
 Because of this, runtime performance is